UIHP-Challenges/UIHP-Challenges-April23/challenges/README.md

 5. Now that the `dataToView` function uses our JS data to update the DOM content, we need to make sure it is invoked after our data changes.
 What adjustments can we make to our event handlers so that they only make changes to the underlying data, and what should happen as soon as a change is made?

 6. While it may not be efficient, we can have our `dataToView` run so often that any change to data will instantly propagate using a [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/setInterval) function at a rate that is close to the browser refresh rate.
-Use `setInterval` to implement this.

 ---

-***Extension Challenge: Additional Functionality*** <br/>
+***Extension Challenge: Submit Button*** <br/>
 *Add a submit button that will create and save a new post.
 How can you implement this kind of functionality in your application?
-In addition, set up some logic for creating divs that hold previous 'posts' so that the user is able to see all their previous posts.**
+In addition, set up some logic for creating divs that hold previous 'posts' so that the user is able to see all their previous posts.*

 - - -